 Digital Media Services offers equipment for short- and long-term loan.
 Review the section for a robust menu of categories and equipment kits that are available for loan from Digital Media Services.
 Our Equipment Loan Rooms circulate equipment for both Short- and Long-Term loan.

-A wide variety of resources available for typically up to 5-day circulation intervals.
+A wide variety of resources available for up to 7-day circulation intervals.
 We strongly encourage our clients to reserve equipment in advance via the online Equipment Reservation System as this helps to guarantee the equipment when you need it.
 Long-Term Loan equipment is circulated from the Information Commons room 203 (LSC) and Corboy Law Center room 605 (WTC).

 Heavily utilized resources for short-periods of time are available for Short-Term Loan, with circulation intervals up to 3-hours.
 This includes Mac Laptops and Power Cords, Apple and Android USB phone chargers and Headphones.
 This equipment does not have a reservation system and is first-come, first-serve only.
 Short-Term Loan equipment is circulated from the Information Commons 2nd floor services desk (LSC) and Corboy Law Center room 605 (WTC).